US Catholic bishops convene to confront sex-abuse crisis

 Catholic leaders argue, with some statistical backing, that instances of clergy sex abuse have declined sharply with the adoption in 2002 of guidelines for dealing with such cases.

-"The Church is a far safer place today than when we launched the Charter," DiNardo contended in a recently released report on abuse.
+"The Church is a far safer place today than when we launched the Charter," DiNardo contended in a recent report.
 "Programs of background checks, safe environment trainings, review boards enforcing zero tolerance policies, and victims assistance require hundreds of dedicated, professional teams with child safety as their highest priority."

-The scandal involving McCarrick remains particularly troublesome for the bishops.
-Cesareo, in his opening remarks, urged them to provide a public update on the Vatican's investigation into who knew about — but did not report — his sexual misconduct over the years.
+Coincidentally, the second-largest denomination in the U.S. — the Southern Baptist Convention — also opened its national meeting on Tuesday, gathering in Birmingham, Alabama, with an agenda similarly focused on sex abuse.
+The SBC had 14.8 million members in 2018, down about 192,000 from the previous year.